saezlab/decoupleRBench/README.md

 experiment.
 To evaluate their performance, all experiments are concatenated together to generate a response vector (whether a regulator is perturbed or not) and a predictor vector (the regulator activities).
 Then, using different thresholds we can calculate AUROC and AUPRC for each method.
+Given that the true positive classes are limited by the regulators covered in the perturbation experiments, we use a downsampling strategy, where for each permutation an equal number of  negative classes are randomly sampled.